Published on: January 6, 2023 | Updated on: February 12, 2024

 - Lyrica (Pregabalin)

 Your doctor will start with a low dosage of these medications and then increase it gradually.
-As the pain seems managed, the dose will gradually decrease until discontinuation.
+As the pain seems managed, the dose will decrease progressively until discontinuation.

-While you can take nerve membrane stabilizers in higher quantities, they can make you dizzy or drowsy.
-So it’s better to start with the lowest dose of these medications to build your tolerance level.
+While you can take more nerve membrane stabilizers, they can make you dizzy or drowsy.
+So, starting with the lowest dose of these medications is better to build your tolerance.